dimitripontocss/WebScraperAxia/README.md

    <img src="https://img.shields.io/github/languages/count/dimitripontocss/projeto22-ReSantuario-back?color=4dae71&style=flat-square" />
 </p>

-## :clipboard: Descrição
+## :clipboard: Description

-Esse é o código do front utilizado para exibir os dados do web scraping do site: https://www.reuters.com/markets/currencies/.
+This is the source code of the scraper and the websocket used to get data from the website: https://www.reuters.com/markets/currencies/.
-Para usar o front: https://github.com/dimitripontocss/WebScraperFront
+In order to use the front-end application: https://github.com/dimitripontocss/WebScraperFront

 ---

-## :computer: Tecnologias utilizadas
+## :computer: Technologies used

 - REST APIs
 - Node.js